nour95/katacoda/final-docker/step7.md

 Great!
 We can now run an apache server through docker.
 That is amazing.
 However we can still making this thing even more interesting and amazing.

-Open another terminal in Katacoda, you can do this through clicking the plus sign next to Dashbord as the image below:
+Open another terminal in Katacoda, you can do this through clicking the plus sign next to Dashboard as the image below:

 ![plus_sign](./assets/plus_sign.jpg)